 See also: Cerates

-When methods for purifying glycerine from soap waste were developed in the late nineteenth century, glycerine became considerably cheaper and was then added to a wide range of existing cosmetics along with new products as they developed in the twentieth century.
-These included cleansers, skin creams, beauty milks, rouges, lipsticks, depilatories, after-shave lotions, astringents, hand creams, nail polishes, cuticle softeners and brilliantines, to name but a few.
-The amount of glycerine in many of these cosmetics was low so they cannot be considered to be ‘glycerines’ in the same sense as a glycerated starch cream or glycerine jelly.
-In many cases glycerine was included not for any notable effect on the skin but rather to help stop the cream or lotion from drying out in the tube or bottle.
+In the late nineteenth century, methods for purifying glycerine from soap waste were developed that made the production of glycerine considerably cheaper.
+Glycerine was then added to a wide range of existing cosmetics along with new products developed in the twentieth century.
+These included cleansers, skin creams, beauty milks, rouges, lipsticks, depilatories, after-shave lotions, astringents, hand preparations, nail polishes, cuticle softeners and brilliantines, to name but a few.
+The amount of glycerine in many of these cosmetics was low so they cannot be considered to be ‘glycerines’ in the same sense as glycerinated starch creams or glycerine jellies.
+In many cases glycerine was included not for any notable effect on the skin but rather to act as a humectant; to help stop the cream or lotion from drying out in the tube or bottle.

-Although the practice of making skin-care products with glycerine as the major component had largely died out by the end of the First World War – and explicit references to glycerine largely disappeared as well by then – glycerine and other humectants like glyceryl monostearate, sorbitol and propylene glycol went on to become an essential part of modern cosmetic formulations.
+Although the practice of making skin-care cosmetics with glycerine as a featured component faded after the First World War, glycerine and other humectants like glyceryl monostearate, sorbitol and propylene glycol continued to be an essential part of modern cosmetic formulations.

 Askinson, G. W. (1923).
 Perfumes and cosmetics their preparation and manufacture.
 A complete and practical treatise for the use of the perfumer and cosmetic manufacturer covering the origin and selection of essential oils and other perfume materials, the compounding of perfumes and the perfuming of cosmetics, etc. London: Crosby Lockwood and Son.